dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

             await document.getElementById('div-ui-container').append(cameraEnhancer.getUIElement());

-            // Triggered when a quadrilateral is detected from the video frame. normalizer.onQuadDetected = (quadResults, sourceImage) => {
+            // Triggered when a quadrilateral is detected from a video frame. normalizer.onQuadDetected = (quadResults, sourceImage) => {
               console.log(quadResults);
             };

-            // Pause the video and edit a quadrilateral when the button is clicked. document.getElementById('confirmQuadForNormalization').addEventListener("click", () => {
+            // Click the button to pause the video and edit a quadrilateral. document.getElementById('confirmQuadForNormalization').addEventListener("click", () => {
               normalizer.confirmQuadForNormalization();
-            })
+            });

-            // Normalize with the confirmed quadrilateral when the button is clicked. document.getElementById('normalizeWithConfirmedQuad').addEventListener("click", async () => {
+            // Click the button to normalize with the selected/adjusted quadrilateral. document.getElementById('normalizeWithConfirmedQuad').addEventListener("click", async () => {
               try {
                 const normalizedImageResult = await normalizer.normalizeWithConfirmedQuad();